This page is designed to answer the following questions:

 - 3.6 Explain how to access extra support or services to enable individuals to communicate effectively (Level 3 Diploma in Adult Care, Promote communication in care settings)

-For example if there is a language barrier, you may need to source an interpreter (for oral communication) or a translator (for written communication).
-You may also need to use a BSL (British Sign Language) or Makaton interpreter.
+For example, if there is a language barrier, you may need to source an interpreter (for oral communication) or a translator (for written communication).
+You may also need to use a British Sign Language (BSL) or Makaton interpreter.
 Translator and interpreter service can be found online or referred via the local authority.

 You may need to undergo training to improve your communication skills.
-For example if you are working on a daily basis with individuals that communicate using Makaton it makes sense to go on a Makaton course.
+For example, if you are working on a daily basis with individuals that communicate using Makaton it would be useful to arrange to go on a Makaton course.
 This can either be run in-house or using an external agency.

-Advocacy services can help individuals that have difficulty speaking up and challenging decisions made about them to have their voice heard.
+Advocacy services can help individuals that have difficulty speaking up and challenging decisions made about them so that they will have their voice heard.
 These can be provided by the local authority or paid for privately by the individual.